 Phyllis Campbell is the Chairman, Pacific Northwest for JPMorgan Chase & Co.
-She serves on the Executive Committee and is the firm’s senior executive in Washington, Oregon, and Idaho across businesses, representing JPMorgan Chase & Co. at the most senior level to clients.
+She is the firm’s senior executive in Washington, Oregon, and Idaho across businesses, representing JPMorgan Chase & Co. at the most senior level to clients.

 Previously, Phyllis served as the President/CEO of The Seattle Foundation, the largest community foundation in Washington.
 During her tenure, the Foundation doubled in charitable assets, to $600 million.
 Prior to that, Phyllis was the President/CEO of U.S. Bank of Washington for over six years.
 Under her leadership, the Bank doubled in size, through customer-focused growth initiatives and acquisitions.

 Phyllis has a proven track record of board service, both in the for profit and not-for-profit sectors.
 She is an independent director for Alaska Air Group, a NYSE listed company.
 She served on the Nordstrom board of directors from 2005-2016 and chaired the Audit Committee for seven years.
 She currently serves on the Diversity Advisory Board (DAB) of Toyota.
 Phyllis is the chairman of the US-Japan Council, and serves on the global advisory board of Women Corporate Directors (WCD), among others.
 She formerly served on the board of directors for PATH.
 She is a member of the NACD Governance National Advisory Council.
 She is a frequently requested speaker on governance, audit and risk-related topics and has spoken at a number of global conferences.